|Ophiopogon planiscapus 'Nigrescens'|

-NOTE: These plants are mostly dug up to order and sometimes there is more than one off-shoot to a root system.
+NOTE: Plants, when available, are usually sourced to order from the garden and sometimes there is more than one off-shoot to a root system.
 There may be variable amounts of root and/or top growth, but this is not a fussy plant and all will thrive and spread happily if given the usual care when planting.

 |Sowing and/or growing instructions|